Editorial Review

 Why Peptides Are Emerging in Hair Growth Research

-The most extensively studied peptide for hair growth is GHK-Cu, a naturally occurring copper-binding tripeptide that declines significantly with age.
-But the peptide landscape for hair extends beyond copper peptides to include thymosin beta-4, PTD-DBM, and several biomimetic sequences designed to mimic endogenous growth factors.
-For a foundational understanding of how peptides interact with biological receptors, see our comprehensive peptide guide.
+It includes thymosin beta-4, PTD-DBM, and several designed sequences that mimic natural growth factors.
+For a basic understanding of how peptides interact with biological receptors, see our complete peptide guide.

 GHK-Cu: The Leading Copper Peptide for Hair